juanleston/SQL-Learning-Tutorial/README.md

   ### 2.4 Run your first Query:

    - Right-click on the created database and select "Query Tool".
-   - Inside the "Query Tool" tab is where you can perform any queries to retrieve data from the database.
+Inside the "Query Tool" tab is where you can perform any queries to retrieve data from the database.
-   - To open the "DVD_practice" script to use as reference for your own learning, click on the folder icon at the top left corner of the query tool.
-   - Select the file path to the "DVD_practice" file.
+   - To open the "Empty Exercises" script to practice writing your queries, click on the folder icon at the top left corner of the query tool and select the file path to the file.
+   - Repeat the previous step to open the "Completed Exercises" script to use as a guide while learning.

 ## 3. Usage